cncf/foundation/README.md

 ## Community recommendations

+* [CNCF Blog Guidelines](blog-guidelines.md) outlining who can submit, suggested topics, and how to submit.
 * A [style guide](style-guide.md) with recommendations for cloud native terminology
 * A [translation guide](translation.md) for the Chinese equivalent of cloud native phrases